Aduhelm™ (aducanumab) Controversy and Updates

 Insurance coverage

-Even after the revised approval, some doctors refuse to prescribe Aduhelm.
-Large providers such as Cleveland Clinic and Mount Sinai have announced that they will not administer Aduhelm.
-They may change this decision if new information becomes available.3,4
+Even after the revised approval, some doctors refused to prescribe Aduhelm.
+Large providers such as Cleveland Clinic and Mount Sinai announced that they will not administer Aduhelm.4,5

-Biogen has announced the cost of Aduhelm will be $56,000 a year.
-Doctors, insurance companies, and nonprofits have said this price is too high for a treatment that may not work.5
+Biogen announced the cost of Aduhelm is $56,000 a year.
+Doctors, insurance companies, and nonprofits say this price is too high for a treatment that may not work.6

-Some insurance companies have announced that they will not cover the cost of Aduhelm.
-This decision is based on the belief that Aduhelm is still experimental.4
+Some insurance companies also announced that they would not cover the cost of Aduhelm.
+This decision was based on the belief that Aduhelm is still experimental.5

 Other controversies